htaruosis/minimal-mistakes/_pages/Malop-Street-Green-Spine.md

 >
 > They're indeed based on something, the community comments about the Green Spine are loud and furious and I think Cr Kontelj's is plagued, irritated and angry constituents, and that is evidence." -- Cr Asher, Mayor

 > "I actually think you have to respect the present, and you have to evolve the future.
-And I actually think this project now we've got enough evidence now to show it's actually disrespectful to the present." -- Cr Aitken
+And I actually think this project now, we've got enough evidence now to show it's actually disrespectful to the present." -- Cr Aitken

 ### Further reading